griffinpuc/kamino/README.md

 # kamino
-Cloud-based markdown notes service.
+Cloud-synced markdown notes service.
 Create public and private notes for access from anywhere with an internet connection.
 Notes can be encrypted to offer an additional layer of protection.

 ## Getting Started
 Running the Kamino client <br />